ZirwesSecurity/LinuxSecurity/SecuringSSH.md

 * `D` does not have to have any forwarding options enabled.
 It is simply the sftp server and does not care if the connection is made directly or through jump hosts.
 * The private/public key pairs for `P1`, `P2` and `D` are generated on `C`.
 The private keys never leave `C`.
 It is not necessary to forward the ssh agent of `C`.
 At no point do private keys (or the passwords used to encrypt the private keys) leave `C`.
 This is why using `ProxyJump` is now the preferred way of doing these types of connections.

-The full configuration of `sshd_config` and `authorized_keys` on the machines are given below (the users on `P1` and `P2` were generated following exactly TODO:section_locked_down user and the user on `D` following TODO:section_sftp, i.e. none of the users involved have an interactive shell:
+The full configuration of `sshd_config` and `authorized_keys` on the machines are given below (the users on `P1` and `P2` were generated following exactly the script from [Creating a locked-down user, e.g. for tunneling/SFTP](#creating-a-locked-down-user-eg-for-tunnelingsftpp) and the user on `D` following [Restricting SFTP](#restricting-sftp), i.e. none of the users involved have an interactive shell:
 ```bash
 authorized_keys:
 P1: restrict,from="192.168.178.26/32",command="/bin/false",port-forwarding,permitopen="192.168.178.46:3002" ssh-ed25519 AAAA